 Materials & methods

 In this retrospective, population-based cohort study, data was incorporated from the Institute for Clinical and Evaluative Sciences to identify all men aged 66 and above with a history of a single negative prostate biopsy between 1994 and 2016.
-We used Cox regression multivariable models with time-dependent covariates, to assess the effect of PPIs on PCa diagnosis, androgen deprivation therapy (ADT) use, and PCa-specific death.
+We used multivariable Cox regression models with time-dependent covariates, to assess the effect of PPIs on PCa diagnosis, androgen deprivation therapy (ADT) use, and PCa-specific death.
 All models included other medications with a putative effect on PCa.
 Furthermore, all models were adjusted for age, rurality index, comorbidity score, and study onset year.

 Results

 Overall, 21,512 men were included, with a mean follow-up time of 8.06 years (SD 5.44 years).
 A total of 10,999 patients (51.1%) used a PPI during the study period.
 A total of 5,187 patients (24.1%) were diagnosed with PCa, 2,043 patients (9.5%) were treated with ADT, and 805 patients (3.7%) died from PCa.
-Pantoprazole was associated with a 3% (95% CI 0.3%-6%) increased likelihood of being treated with ADT for every six months of cumulative use, while any use of all other PPIs was associated with a 39% (95% CI 18%-64%) increased risk of dying from PCa.
+Pantoprazole was associated with a 3% (95% CI 0.3%-6%) increased rate of being treated with ADT for every six months of cumulative use, while any use of all other PPIs was associated with a 39% (95% CI 18%-64%) increased PCa-specific mortality.
 No significant association was found to PCa diagnosis.

 Conclusion